The Tin Drum (film): Plot

 The film centers on Oskar Matzerath, a boy born and raised in the Free City of Danzig prior to and during World War II, who recalls the story's events as an unreliable narrator.
 Oskar is the son of a half-Polish Kashubian woman, Agnes Bronski, who is married to a German chef named Alfred Matzerath.
 Agnes secretly carries on an affair with Jan, a Polish Post Office worker and her cousin.
 Alfred and Jan are friends, and Alfred mostly acts willfully ignorant of his wife's infidelity.
 Oskar's parentage is uncertain, though he believes he is Jan's son.

 The film begins with Agnes' conception by Joseph Kolaizcek, a petty criminal in rural Kashubia (located in modern-day Poland).
-He hides underneath the skirts of a young woman named Anna Bronski and has sex with her, and she tries to hide her emotions as the troops searching for him pass close by.
+He hides underneath the skirts of a young woman named Anna Bronski and has sex with her, and she tries to hide her emotions as the german troops searching for him pass close by.
 She later gives birth to Agnes.
 Joseph evades the authorities for a year, but when they find him again, he jumps into a lake and is never seen again.
 Oskar speculates that he either drowned or escaped to America and became a millionaire.

 In 1927, on Oskar's third birthday, he is given a tin drum.
 Reflecting on the foolish antics of his drunken parents and friends, he resolves to stop growing and throws himself down the cellar stairs.
 From that day on, he does not grow at all.
 Oskar discovers he can shatter glass with his voice, an ability he often uses when he is upset.
 On one occasion, he uses his drumming to cause the attendants of a Nazi rally to start dancing a waltz.
 During a visit to the circus, Oskar befriends Bebra, a performing dwarf who chose to stop growing at age ten.

 When Alfred, Agnes, Jan, and Oskar are on an outing to the beach, they see an eel-picker collecting eels from a horse's head used as bait.
 The sight makes Agnes vomit repeatedly.
 Alfred buys some of the eels and prepares them for dinner that night.
 When he insists that Agnes eat them, she becomes distraught and retreats to the bedroom.
 Jan enters and comforts her, all within earshot of Oskar, who is hiding in the closet.
 She calmly returns to the dinner table and eats the eels.
 Over the next few days, she binges on fish.
 Oskar's grandmother helps reveal that Agnes is worried her pregnancy is due to her relations with Jan.
 In anger, Agnes vows that the child will never be born.
 She dies shortly thereafter, seemingly from accumulated stress.